Swiss vote on citizenship measure after anti-Muslim campaign

 It was the SVP, a party repeatedly accused of demonising Islam, that focused on the risks of more Muslims becoming citizens and the possible “loss of Swiss values”, Guignard told AFP.

-Central to that effort was a widely-distributed poster showing a woman with shadowed eyes staring out from a black niqab with a tagline urging voters to reject “uncontrolled citizenship.”
+Poster controversy -Central to that effort was a widely-distributed poster showing a woman staring out from a black niqab with a tagline urging voters to reject “uncontrolled citizenship”.

 The SVP is not officially responsible for the poster.